Recovery is possible. We are open 24/7. (866) 242-3814

 The termination stage represents the complete resolution of the addiction.
 Individuals no longer experience cravings or consider alcohol use as a viable option.
 Confidence in sobriety remains strong in all situations, and the behaviors associated with recovery are fully integrated.
 This stage marks the end of the recovery process, with no desire to return to past behaviors.

-What Techniques Are Used in Alcohol Recovery?
+What Techniques Are Used in Alcohol Recovery in North Carolina?

 Alcohol Detox

 Alcohol detoxification is the initial stage of recovery, focusing on safely eliminating alcohol from the body.
 This process addresses physical dependence and manages withdrawal symptoms under medical supervision, ensuring the individual’s safety and comfort.
 Detox sets the foundation for subsequent therapeutic interventions by stabilizing the individual and preparing them for ongoing treatment.
-According to “Incidence of Hospitalizations Involving Alcohol Withdrawal Syndrome in a Primary Care Population” published by the JAMA Network, in 2013, the estimated prevalence of inpatient alcohol withdrawal syndrome was 5% to 6% in a national sample of VHA patients who develop severe complications such as delirium tremens.
+According to “Incidence of Hospitalizations Involving Alcohol Withdrawal Syndrome in a Primary Care Population,” published by the JAMA Network in 2013, the estimated prevalence of inpatient alcohol withdrawal syndrome was 5% to 6% in a national sample of VHA patients who developed severe complications such as delirium tremens.
 This shows the importance of medical supervision during alcohol detox to manage withdrawal symptoms effectively and ensure patient safety.

 Medications